The High Divide Headwaters remains a working wilderness of multi-generational ranches intermixed with public lands and protected areas.

 The streams and wetlands of this sweeping landscape are literally the life-blood of people and wildlife: they feed the rivers that sustain wildlife, supply drinking water, grow food, and provide places for both inspiration and recreation.
 However, they face a number of threats, such as climate change, development, and increasing demand for water.

-In the High Divide Headwaters, the Conservancy is testing science-based management approaches, implementing community-based conservation projects for water, forest, and sagebrush grasslands, and developing effective climate change solutions.
-From restoring Montana’s critical watersheds to rescuing forests and securing our sagebrush ecosystems, our scaleable approach and strategies in the High Divide are designed to support nature and guard against long-term threats for wildlife and our local communities.
+Across the High Divide we are also implementing community-based conservation projects for water, forest, and sagebrush grasslands, and developing effective climate change solutions.
+From restoring Montana’s critical watersheds to rescuing forests and securing our sagebrush ecosystems, our scalable approach and strategies in the High Divide are designed to support nature and guard against long-term threats for wildlife and our local communities.

 Through innovative science and productive partnerships, our freshwater program is applying leading water conservation strategies among Montana’s most imperiled watersheds.
 As growing demand for water exceeds the diminishing supply, these science-based strategies restore drought and flood resilience to river and wetland habitats in order to provide ample clean water to wildlife and people.